 4. Caving.

-Caving rarely appears to be an option when it comes to winter activities, but there is a few very good reasons why you want to explore the largest known cave in the Canadian Shield in the wintertime.
+Caving rarely appears to be an option when it comes to winter activities, but there are a few very good reasons why you want to explore the largest known cave in the Canadian Shield in the wintertime.

-Most caves are found in the sedimentary rocks, but this one is carved in the volcanic rock such as granite and quartz.
+Most caves are found in sedimentary rocks, but this one is carved in volcanic rock such as granite and quartz.
 It also has 4 floors which is a bit unusual as the other caves in the area are all horizontal (like a sewer).

 So why did I say that you should visit this cave in the winter?
 Two reasons.
 First: you can see dozens of hibernated bats up close.
 When you do, please don't blow or touch them.